octa22/openhab2-addons/bundles/org.openhab.binding.jablotron/README.md

 The bridge thing requires this configuration:

-* login (login to your jablonet account)
+* login (the login to your Jablonet account)
-* password (password to your jablonet account)
+* password (the password to your Jablonet account)
+* refresh (the refresh time for all alarm warnings including ALARM, TAMPER triggers and SERVICE state flag)

 optionally you can set

 * lang (language of the alarm texts)

-The both alarm things have this configuration:
+All alarm things have this configuration:

-* refresh (thing status refresh period in seconds, default is 180s)
+* refresh (thing channel refresh period in seconds, default is 60s)

-The Ja100 alarm thing has one extra parameter
+The Ja100/JA100+ alarm thing has one extra parameter

- * code (alarm master code, used for controlling the sections & PGMs)
+ * code (alarm master code, used for controlling sections & PGMs)

 ## Channels

 The bridge thing does not have any channels.
-The oasis thing exposes these channels:
+The OASIS alarm thing exposes these channels:

 * statusA (the status of A section)
 * statusB (the status of AB/B section)
 * statusABC (the status of ABC section)
 * statusPGX (the status of PGX)
 * statusPGY (the status of PGY)
-* command (the channel for sending codes to alarm)
+* command (the channel for sending keyboard codes to the OASIS alarm)
 * lastEvent (the text description of the last event)
-* lastEventCode (the code of the last event)
-* lastEventClass (the class of the last event - arm, disarm, service)
+* lastEventClass (the class of the last event - e.g. arm, disarm, ...)
+* lastEventInvoker (the invoker of the last event)
 * lastEventTime (the time of the last event)
 * lastCheckTime (the time of the last checking)
-* lastTrouble (the last problem reported by alarm)
-* lastTroubleDetail (the detail info about the last problem)
-* alarm (the alarm status OFF/ON)
+* alarm (the alarm trigger, might fire ALARM or TAMPER events)

-The JA100 thing has these channels:
+The JA100/JA100+ things have these channels:

 * lastEvent (the text description of the last event)
+* lastEventClass (the class of the last event - arm, disarm, ...)
+* lastEventInvoker (the invoker of the last event)
 * lastEventSection (the section of the last event)
-* lastEventClass (the class of the last event - arm, disarm, service)
 * lastEventTime (the time of the last event)
 * lastCheckTime (the time of the last checking)
+* alarm (the alarm trigger, might fire ALARM or TAMPER events)

-all other channels (sections, PGMs, temperature sensors) are dynamicaly created according to your configuration
+all other channels for the JA100/+ alarms (sections, PGs) are dynamically created according to your configuration
+* The sections are represented by String channels (with possible values "set", "unset", "partialSet" for JA100 and possible values "ARM", "PARTIAL_ARM" and "DISARM" for JA100+)
+* The PGs (programmable gates) are represented by Switch channels

 ## Full Example